 “Republicans and all right-thinking American strongly agree with the president’s concerns about children and smoking.
 Republicans hold a zero tolerance policy when it comes to the underage sales of tobacco to America’s kids.
 What we see time and again from the Clinton-Gore Administration, however, is a get-rich-quick scheme for trial lawyers that leave children behind.
 Trial Lawyers are making untold tens of millions of dollars a lawsuit while not focusing on a single aspect of helping our children fight the temptation to begin smoking.
 It’s no wonder trial lawyers have been rewarded so generously by this administration.
 Al Gore has received more money from trial lawyers than any other candidate running for president in American history — almost $650,000 last week alone.
 Mr. President, let’s put children first and not fat-cat trial lawyers money-grubbing for Al Gore’s presidential campaign.” – Republican National Committee Chairman Jim Nicholson

 Prosecution for profit.

 The vulture mentality of trial lawyers can now use the court system as a legal playground for the purpose of extortion of funds from targeted defendants.
-Today it is tobacco, tomorrow will be a different target, take your choice.
-They will use the billions of dollars they get from a tobacco bill to file suits against other industries creating a nightmare in our legal system.
+Today it was tobacco, tomorrow will be a different target, take your choice… guns, energy, Christians… whatever they set their Marxist sights on.
+They will leverage the billions of dollars they got from this backroom deal to file suits against other industries creating a nightmare in our legal system.
 That’s their track record and that’s their plan.